jacksonrwoodard/HouseHealthMonitoring/Reports/Experimentation/Experimentation.md

 Figure 4.
 Temperature readings from Humidity test<br>

 -Interpretation: Figure 1 does a great job of showing the range of temperature values the sensor can detect.
 The degress in Fahrenheit is shown in respect to time as the sensor is placed in different conditions.
 The graph shows the temperature reading of approximately 55&deg;F and gradually increasing to a value greater than 85&deg;F due to the flame.
 Figure 2 proves that the sensor can detect temperature values as low as 55&deg;F. The screenshot captures the exact moment the sensor measured 55&deg;F. Figure 3 shows the test results from the sensor being placed near a steamer.
 The graph shows 5 trials of this and how the humidity rises and lowers to the desired relative humidity level.
+The data proves that the sensor can read humidity levels exceeding 50% RH.
 Figure 4 shows the test results of the temperature values as the sensor is placed near a steamer.
-The 5 trials show that the temperature will increase to the desired level when the steamer gets hot.<br>
+The 5 trials show that the temperature will increase to the desired level when the steamer gets hot.
+According to many sources, a clothes steamer can reach up to 200&deg;F or greater.
+The temperature does not quite read up to that temperature becuase it was held approximately 6 inches above the steamer to avoid any burning of the plastic casing around the sensor.
+Constraint 4 will dive further into the precision of the sensor and compare it to outside temperature and humidity.<br>

 #### Constraint 2 - Shall be able to communicate through I2C protocol and send data once every hour to its local ESP32-H2 transmitter, then enter sleep mode until the next hour.
 -Experimental Design: In the designed code, the team has the temperature and humidity sensor updating every 2 seconds as long as there is an update in one of the values.
 However, if the sensor does not pick up on new readings, the sensor will enter sleep mode and will not send new data to the head unit until a new reading has been detected.
 This will help preserve power for the head unit to operate at an ideal performance.
 The sensor has a wired connection to the ESP32-H2 microcontroller, following I2C protocol, as there is a SDA and SCL wire connected from the sensor to the microcontroller.